-I prefer applewood chips for this recipe.
+I prefer applewood chips.
 Other fruity chips like cherrywood and peach will also work well.

 At 225F, your corn should take about 1 hour to smoke.

-Of course!
-The best way to reheat your smoked corn is to boil a pot of water on the stove, then drop it in.
+Yes!
+The best way to reheat it is to boil a pot of water on the stove, then drop it in.
 In just 1-2 minutes your corn will be nice and warm.

 More Smoker Recipes

 - Bourbon Bacon BBQ Chicken Kebabs